Health in Laos: Infrastructure

-Despite government promises that the urban-oriented health system inherited from the RLG would be expanded to support rural primary health care and preventative programs, little money had been allocated to the health sector as of 1993.
-According to figures from 1988, less than five percent of the total government budget was targeted for health, with the result that the Ministry of Public Health was unable to establish a management and planning system to facilitate the changes envisioned.
+According to figures from 1988, less than 5% of the total government budget was targeted for health, with the result that the Ministry of Public Health was unable to establish a management and planning system to facilitate envisioned changes.
 UNICEF considered the effort to construct a primary health care system to have failed entirely.

-Official statistics identified hospitals in fifteen of the sixteen provinces, plus several in Vientiane, and clinics in 110 districts and more than 1,000 tasseng (subdistricts).
-In reality, most subdistrict clinics are unstaffed, unequipped, and unsupplied, and in 1989 only twenty of the district clinics actually provided services.
-The physical condition of the facilities is poor, with clean water and latrines unavailable at most health posts, and electricity unavailable at 85 percent of district clinics, rendering vaccine storage impossible.
-Drugs and equipment stored in the central warehouses are seldom distributed to outlying provinces, and in most situations, patients had to purchase Western pharmaceuticals from private pharmacies that imported stock from Thailand or Vietnam.
+Official statistics identified hospitals in 15 of the 16 provinces, plus some in Vientiane, and clinics in 110 districts and more than 1,000 subdistricts.
+In 1989, 20 of district clinics actually provided services.
+Clean water and latrines were unavailable at most health posts, and electricity was unavailable at 85% of district clinics, rendering vaccine storage impossible.
+Drugs and equipment stored in the central warehouses are more seldomly distributed to outlying provinces, and in some situations, patients had to purchase Western pharmaceuticals from private pharmacies that imported stock from Thailand or Vietnam.

-The number of health care personnel has been increasing since 1975, and in 1990 the ministry reported 1,095 physicians, 3,313 medical assistants, and 8,143 nurses.
-Most personnel are concentrated in the Vientiane area, where the population per physician ratio (1,400 to one) is more than ten times higher than in the provinces.
+The number of health care personnel has increased since 1975, and in 1990 the ministry reported 1,095 physicians, 3,313 medical assistants, and 8,143 nurses.
+Most personnel are concentrated in the Vientiane area, where the population per physician ratio (1,400 to 1) is more than 10 times higher than in the provinces.
 In 1989 the national ratio was 2.6 physicians per 10,000 persons.

 Training medical personnel at all levels emphasizes theory at the expense of practical skills and relies on curricula similar to those used prior to 1975.
 International foreign aid donors supported plans for a school of public health, and texts were written and published in Lao.
-As of 1990, however, the school did not exist, because of delays in approval of its structure and difficulties in finding trainers with the appropriate background.
+As of 1990, the school did not exist, because of delays in approval of its structure and difficulties in finding trainers with the appropriate background.